UWStout/gdd325-web-base/README.md

 The following folders are managed by the tools and are automatically generated (therefore KEEP OUT):
 * __dist__ - Babel/Webpack generated files will appear hear once you compile.
+* __packaged__ - NW-Builder generated files will appear hear once you package your game as an exe.
 * __node_modules__ - These are packages used by node (lots of JS libraries).

 The initial project files are just a starting point and will change as you develop your game.
 You can add as many additional files as you like but please stick to the guidelines mentioned above for folders.
 You may also delete files you don't use BUT use caution doing this as you may find it useful later on.